py-pdf/pypdf/docs/user/extract-text.md

 I would recommend not to do that.

-Text extraction software like PyPDF2 can use more information from the PDF than just the image.
+Text extraction software like pypdf can use more information from the PDF than just the image.
 It can know about fonts, encodings, typical character distances and similar topics.

-That means PyPDF2 has a clear advantage when it comes to characters which are easy to confuse such as `oO0ö`.
+That means pypdf has a clear advantage when it comes to characters which are easy to confuse such as `oO0ö`.
-**PyPDF2 will never confuse characters**.
+**pypdf will never confuse characters**.
 It just reads what is in the file.

-PyPDF2 also has an edge when it comes to characters which are rare, e.g.
+pypdf also has an edge when it comes to characters which are rare, e.g.
 🤰.
 OCR software will not be able to recognize smileys correctly.